Water quality monitoring

 Ballast water management

 Shipboard ballast water management systems must be approved by national authorities, according to a process developed by IMO.
-Ballast water management systems have to be tested in a land-based facility and on board ships to prove that they meet the performance standard set out in the treaty.
-These could, for example, include systems which make use of filters and ultra violet light or electro chlorination.
+Ballast water management systems must be tested in a land-based facility and on-board ships to prove that they meet the performance standard set out in the treaty.
+These could, for example, include systems which make use of filters and ultraviolet light or electro chlorination.

 Ballast water management systems which make use of active substances must undergo a strict approval procedure and be verified by IMO.
 There is a two-tier process, in order to ensure that the ballast water management system does not pose unreasonable risk to ship safety, human health and the aquatic environment.